Here's Our Rant About Costco Wholesale Corporation (COST)

 Wells Fargo gave a rating of “Overweight” to COST, setting the target price at $370 in the report published on March 11th of the current year.

-After a stumble in the market that brought COST to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.25% of gains for the given period.
+After a stumble in the market that brought COST to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.61% of loss for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COST starting from Rose Timothy L., who sale 4,000 shares at the price of $396.14 back on Jun 28.
-After this action, Rose Timothy L. now owns 26,625 shares of Costco Wholesale Corporation, valued at $1,584,560 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COST starting from Vachris Roland Michael, who sale 4,000 shares at the price of $409.40 back on Jul 12.
+After this action, Vachris Roland Michael now owns 11,602 shares of Costco Wholesale Corporation, valued at $1,637,611 using the latest closing price.

-Klauer James C, the Executive Vice President of Costco Wholesale Corporation, sale 5,000 shares at $380.53 during a trade that took place back on Jun 14, which means that Klauer James C is holding 51,627 shares at $1,902,650 based on the most recent closing price.
+Rose Timothy L., the Executive VP of Costco Wholesale Corporation, sale 4,000 shares at $396.14 during a trade that took place back on Jun 28, which means that Rose Timothy L. is holding 26,625 shares at $1,584,560 based on the most recent closing price.

 Stock Fundamentals for COST